-On behalf of the men and women of the Sacramento Metropolitan Fire District, I am pleased to present this Fiscal Year 2023/24 Final Budget report.
-In this report I will describe the expected fiscal condition through June 30, 2024 and identify external and structural risks to the District's long-term fiscal sustainability.
+On behalf of the men and women of the Sacramento Metropolitan Fire District, I am pleased to present this Fiscal Year (FY) 2023/24 Final Budget report.
+In this report I will describe the expected fiscal condition through June 30, 2024, and identify external and structural risks to the District's long-term fiscal sustainability.

-The District's fiscal condition will remain strong in FY 2023/24, with General Fund revenues and transfers in exceeding expenditures and transfers out by \$4.9 million, an increase of \$3.7 million over the FY 2023/24 Preliminary Budget.
+The District's fiscal condition will remain strong in FY 2023/24, with General Fund revenues and transfers in exceeding expenditures and transfers out by \$5.9 million, an increase of \$4.7 million over the FY 2023/24 Preliminary Budget.
 The District's main revenue source, property tax, is expected to continue to grow, and the Public Provider Ground Emergency Medical Transport (PPGEMT) program will provide substantial new revenues to the District.

-At the same time, expenses will increase substantially, with labor and services and supplies costs from all funds rising 7.6 percent and 12.2 percent, respectively, over the FY 2022/23 budget.
-Furthermore, the District has assembled a capital projects project list of nearly \$202 million, a deferred maintenance backlog of more than \$80 million, and \$50 million in planned modernization expenses.
+At the same time projected expenses are expected to increase substantially.
+Costs from all funds are expected to increase 24.0 percent from FY 2022/23 to FY 2023/24.
+Furthermore, the District has assembled a capital projects project list of nearly \$202 million and documented a deferred maintenance backlog of more than \$80 million.
 Additionally, annual retirement-related costs have risen nearly 45 percent over the last five years.

-The District is well-positioned for FY 2023/24, but currently lacks the resources to address long-term liabilities and capital priorities.
+The District is well-positioned for FY 2023/24, but currently lacks the financial resources to address long-term liabilities and capital priorities.

 In the context of regional and statewide economic trends, the District faces leaner fiscal years ahead.
 Property tax revenue growth is expected to continue at a slower rate than FY 2022/23 due to lower home sale volumes.
-Those impacts will begin to be felt in FY 2023/24 with property tax revenue growth approximately two percent lower at 5.5 percent, dipping 2 percent lower in FY 2024/25 and staying near 3.5 percent through FY 2027/28.
+Those impacts will begin to be felt in FY 2023/24 with slower property tax revenue growth at 5.5 percent, dipping 2 percent lower in FY 2024/25 and staying near 3.5 percent through FY 2027/28.
 The cost of goods is another continuing challenge for the District, with lingering slowdowns in vehicle supply chains and inflationary pressures on supplies, ranging from fuel to electronics.